How Does Content Syndication Work?

 - The content assets you have available for your campaign.

 - The other resources you have available, for example, your campaign budget and timeline.

 - The supplier or agency you have chosen to work with.

 - How 'nurtured' do you want your leads to be?
 For example, do you want them to have engaged and downloaded one piece of your content, at which point you can take over and nurture them within your CRM (like a ‘Single Touch’ campaign)?
 Or do you want them to be more familiar with your brand when they reach your marketing automation platform (for example, like a ‘Nurture Track’ campaign)?

 Top Tip: Working with a specialist B2B lead generation agency will help you to define realistic campaign objectives based on your goals, the audience you want to reach, and the resources you have available – including your timeline, budget, and content assets.

 Stage Two: Choosing the Right B2B Content Syndication Company

-Once your campaign objectives are finalized for your content syndication campaign, you'll want to scope out the suppliers and/or platforms you plan to use.
+Once your campaign objectives are finalized for your content syndication campaigns, you'll want to scope out the suppliers and/or content syndication platforms you plan to use.

-There are a lot of factors to consider when choosing your content syndication supplier.
-Ultimately, you want to select a specialist that will run your content syndication campaign in a transparent and traceable way.
+There are a lot of factors to consider when choosing from the many content syndication vendors out there.
+Ultimately, you want to select a specialist who will run your content syndication campaign in a transparent and traceable way.
 Plus, a supplier who cares about your brand and will collaborate with you to generate the best results.